 Once you have configured the probe correctly and checked the operation and the reliability of the connection, you can start probing the surfaces.
-At first, it is recommended that you reduce the feed rates as much as possible and test the functionality manually to see if the Mach4 probing reacts as expected.
+At first, it is recommended that you reduce the feed rates as much as possible.
+Then test the functionality manually to see if the Mach4 probing reacts as expected.

-The feed rates can be reduced in the “Touch” window or if you are using the “Probing window” in the upper box, you can go in the last menu “Settings” and change the default setting to something you feel comfortable with for testing.
+The feed rates can be reduced in the “Touch” window.
+If you are using the “Probing window” in the upper box, you can go in the last menu “Settings” and change the default setting to something you feel comfortable with for testing.
 You can always increase all the feed rates afterwards once you tested the operation.

 It is also recommended to first calibrate the probe.
 You usually use a precise diameter ring gauge and perform the calibration routine that is set up in Mach4.
 That way your probe tip diameter is calibrated and value is stored for precise probing in the future.

 For use in probing, you can select to only measure a feature or to set fixture offset G54.
 First one does not change anything and only displays the values in the Results window.
 The second one does change the G54 offset with the values of the probing cycle.
 That means that the offset that you probed will be valid for the next program that you run.